ottokokstein/ottokokstein.github.io/src/about-me.md

 My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying Nuclear Engineering in the future.

-My areas of interest include Programming, Software Developent, 3D Modelling, 3D Printing and Game Localization.
+My areas of interest include Programming, Software Developent, 3D Modelling, 3D Printing, Game Localization.

 I started learning Python in 2022 and since then, I have also picked up Java and some basic Rust.

-Since 2020, I have been working on the [Czech localization of Enderal: Forgotten Stories](enderal-localization.md) which I would like to finish in Q2 2025.
+Since 2020, I have been working on the [Czech localization of Enderal: Forgotten Stories](enderal-localization.md) which I plan to finish in Q2 2025.

 I also have a Youtube channel where I post videos about my projects.